 Check what resources and reference books are available for the regions you research in.
 These might pertain to a state or a local region.
 For example, New York researchers would want to check out New York Family History Research Guide and Gazeteer .

 Professional Genealogy: Preparation, Practice & Standards by Elizabeth Shown Mills was met with a lot of excitement in the genealogy world.
-I have the earlier version on my bookshelf!
+I have this one on my bookshelf!
 If you are ready to take on genealogy research clients of your own or think you might in the future, I highly recommend this one.

 One of my all time favorite books is The Immortal Life of Henrietta Lacks by Rebecca Skloot.
 [This was my daughter’s university summer reading her freshman year.]
-Henrietta Lacks was originally from Halifax County, VA and the author explored the Lacks family there as part of the book recording her references and sources in the Notes section at the end of the book.
+Henrietta Lacks was originally from Halifax County, VA and the author explored and documented the Lacks family and the South Boston, VA area.

 Not only did I gain a better understanding of the social issues for Halifax County, I found new-to-me resources pertinent to my own research at the Notes of the book!

-What does this mean for you the researcher?
+What does this mean for you the genealogy researcher?

 Seek out books about the area your ancestors lived in.
 Soak in the social context the book provides for you ancestors AND check the notes and references at the end!